sur950/any_link_preview/README.md

 [![Build Status](https://travis-ci.org/sur950/any_link_preview.svg?branch=master)](https://travis-ci.org/sur950/any_link_preview)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/suresh950?locale.x=en_GB)

-A flutter package/plugin which will help you to show preview of the web url's with beautiful & completely customizable design.
+A flutter package which will help you to show preview of the web url's with beautiful & completely customizable design.
 Can be useful for Chat application 🤓🤓

 ## Features 💚

-- In android, uses native jsoup to fetch meta data
-- In All other platforms, uses web parser to fetch meta data
+- Uses web parser to fetch meta data
 - Highly customizable
 - Placeholder which can be used while the state is in loading.
 - Error widget which can be used when unidentified error are detected